neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartI/ConceptsOfModernProgramming.rst

 Entities have a unique identity, which stays the same despite of changes in the properties of the object.
-For example, a user can have a user name as identity, a student an immatriculation ID.
+For example, a user can have a user name as identity, a student a matriculation ID.
 Although properties of the objects can change over time (for example the student changes his courses), it is still the same object.
 Thus, the above examples are *entities*.